Enter

 Details

-A wide variety of genres from contemporary to classical, and a further selection of specialized sections including Novice, VCE/VET, Solo and Accompanist, Championship Challenge, Original Song and more!
+A diverse range of genres is offered, spanning contemporary to classical, along with an array of specialized sections including Novice, Solo and Accompanist, Championship Challenge, Original Song, and more.

 Adjudication